HENRI CHRISTOFER AAVIK

 Estonian-born conductor Henri Christofer Aavik is a 2nd prize winner of the 5th Evgeny Svetlanov International Conducting Competition in Monte-Carlo (2022) and a 1st prize winner of the 8th International Jorma Panula Conducting Competition in Vaasa (2021).

-In the 2025/26 season, Aavik makes his debut with the Sinfonia Varsovia, Hradec Králové Philharmonic Orchestra and Kristiansand Symphony Orchestra.
+In the 2025/26 season, Aavik makes his debut with the Sinfonia Varsovia and Hradec Králové Philharmonic Orchestra.
 He is reinvited to the Estonian National Symphony Orchestra and to collaborate with the project opera company led by an internationally renowned Estonian bass Ain Anger.
 The recent seasons saw Aavik’s debuts with the Orchestre National des Pays de la Loire, North Netherlands Symphony Orchestra, both Estonian and Latvian National Orchestras, Bergische Symphoniker, and Israel Camerata Jerusalem.

-At the Estonian National Opera, where he has appeared as a regular guest since 2020 (Tchaikovsky’s “Nutcracker”, Verdi’s “La traviata”), he is currently leading performances of the new production of Bizet’s “Carmen”.
-Previously Aavik has conducted orchestras such as the Tonhalle-Orchester Zürich, Monte-Carlo Philharmonic Orchestra, Orchestra of the Eighteenth Century, Residentie Orchestra The Hague, Sinfonia Rotterdam, Staatskapelle Weimar, Jena Philharmonic Orchestra, Göttingen Symphony Orchestra, and Orchestra Senzaspine (Bologna).
-From 2017 to 2019 he was the artistic leader and conductor of the Symphony Orchestra of the Technical University of Ilmenau (Germany).
-In September 2024 he took up the position of Chief Conductor of the Pärnu City Orchestra (Estonia).
+At the Estonian National Opera, where he has appeared as a regular guest since 2020 (Tchaikovsky’s “Nutcracker”, Verdi’s “La Traviata”), he is currently leading performances of the new production of Bizet’s “Carmen”.
+Aavik has conducted orchestras such as the Tonhalle-Orchester Zürich, WDR Symphony Orchestra, Gürzenich Orchestra Cologne, Monte-Carlo Philharmonic Orchestra, Orchestra of the Eighteenth Century, Residentie Orchestra The Hague, Sinfonia Rotterdam, Staatskapelle Weimar, Jena Philharmonic Orchestra, Göttingen Symphony Orchestra, and Orchestra Senzaspine (Bologna).
 In 2021 Aavik founded a project-based orchestra in his home country with the aim of uniting and encouraging the rising generation of Estonian classical talents currently studying in various countries all around Europe and introducing them to a wider audience.

 Aavik has worked as an assistant to numerous renowned conductors such as Jac van Steen, Antony Hermus, Anja Bihlmaier, Eivind Gullberg Jensen, Jun Märkl, and Bas Wiegers.
 In May 2023 he assisted Jonathan Darlington with the Orchestra of the Eighteenth Century as part of the Concertgebouw’s Beethoven Festival and led the orchestra in their educational concerts.
 At an early age, Aavik attended Jorma Panula’s conducting classes in Finland.
 Later he studied in Germany at the HfM Franz Liszt Weimar with Nicolás Pasquet and Ekhart Wycik, in Switzerland at the ZHdK with Johannes Schlaefli, and in the National Master’s programme of the conservatories in Amsterdam and The Hague with Jac van Steen, Ed Spanjaard, and Kenneth Montgomery.
+He has been mentored by Daniele Gatti, Paavo Järvi, Pavel Baleff, Rüdiger Bohn, and Bruno Weil.
+From 2021 to 2023 he held a conducting fellowship in the German Music Council’s Forum Dirigieren.

 PRESS QUOTES